jaysen/pplaaf-web2/jobs.md

 translated:
 ---

-PPLAAF is advertising for the following postings.
+PPLAAF is advertising the following job postings.

 Please send CV (with at least two references), cover letter and writing sample to [gabriel@pplaaf.org](mailto:gabriel@pplaaf.org) by
 October 10th, 2021.